Shari87/versioned-deployment/README.md

 # Project Architecture
 ![Blank diagram](https://user-images.githubusercontent.com/49628483/97487257-a46d4700-1982-11eb-975f-6e1ba4866d25.jpeg)
 # Setup
-The framework comprises of a main folder called terraform/ecs_fargate.
+The framework comprises of a main folder called **terraform/ecs_fargate**.
 Please navigate to this folder and you will see that the framework is further sub-divided into 3 layers:
 1. **1-infrastructure**
    * This folder defines the vpc and other basic network configurations for our public and private subnets
-     * **infrastructure-prod.config**: This file defines our remote state configuration for the infrastructure which we are creating
+     * **infrastructure-prod.config**: This file defines our remote state configuration for the infrastructure we are creating on AWS
      * **vpc.tf** : This file defines our
         - Public & Private subnets
         - The route tables and its association with its respective public and private subnets